psychemedia/pentrich-uprising/march_1817.md

 >
 > There wasn't really any barbarian hoard, but it got the people thinking.
 Maybe they could petition the Prince about the taxes they had to pay, the poor wages they received, the dire poverty in which they lived.
 Maybe they could persuade him to stop the Ministers taking the law into their own hands (they knew the King was mad, so it was pointless going to see him).
 And maybe they could lobby him for a Parliament that represented the common people, "them that hasn't", rather than the Lords and Ladies and just "them that has".
 >
 > So they had a meeting, and some of the men stood on a cart and gave a rousing speech to the crowd.
-And they decided they would march to the city where the Prince lived, 10 days walk away, to petition him.
+And they decided they would march to the city where the Prince lived, up to a week's walk away, to petition him.
 >
 > Now the people knew that the Ministers had no love for the poor people, and nor did the local Magistrates, dirty smelly rabble that they were — the people, that is, not the Magistrates: they probably smelled beautiful and probably had a bath at last once a month — and they knew that the soldiers would be set on them if they looked like a mob.
 >